chfoo/grebedb/README.md

 * Reduce internal memory allocation and copying.
 * Reduce disk IO with smarter caching.
 * More tests for error cases.
-* Tool command to quickly make small edits to the database.

 ### Not in scope